Posted March 2, 2016 123

 Designed by DSS-creator Hugh Welbourn, the Infiniti 46 is an uncompromised carbon fibre racing yacht principally for coastal and offshore events.
 It is available with fixed keel or canting keel/single daggerboard options to complement its lateral DSS foils.

 The first Infiniti 46, fitted with a canting keel, is due for launch shortly.
 Her British owner has a race schedule planned that includes the world’s ‘classic 600 milers’ such as the 2016 Rolex Sydney Hobart and the 2017 Fastnet Race.
-The canting keel provides even more righting moment and stability, enabling the boat to be raced competitively with a crew of just six.
+The canting keel provides even more righting moment and stability, enabling the yacht to be raced competitively with a crew of just six.
 But this is just one example; the format and equipping of the Infiniti 46 can be tailored to fit an owner’s race program exactly.

-Of the deal with McConaghy, Hugh Welbourn commented: “We are delighted to be working with an established industry-leading company for the Infiniti 46 production build, and know that our innovative DSS project can only benefit from their years of race boat building experience.”
+Of the deal with McConaghy, Hugh Welbourn commented: “We are delighted to be working with an established industry-leading company for the Infiniti 46 production build, and know that our innovative DSS project can only benefit from their years of race yacht building experience.”